mwaskom/lyman/doc/installing.rst

 As a high-level package, lyman depends on a relatively large amount of external software.
-Getting set up to run an initial analysis can thus be somewhat of a hassle, which we apologize for.
-Below, we attempt to list the required packages and versions that are known to work with lyman.
+Getting set up to run an initial analysis can thus be somewhat of a hassle, which I apologize for.
+Below, I attempt to list the required packages and versions that are known to work with lyman.
+This isn't updated that often, so later versions of these libraries will probably work.
+Older ones might too.
+It's a hard problem.

 Depending on what you are trying to do, it may not be necessary to install all of these packages.
 In the event that you don't want to exhaust this list, the